Big Sur: Scenic designations

 The section of Highway 1 running through Big Sur is widely considered one of the most scenic driving routes in the United States, if not the world.
 The views are one reason that Big Sur was ranked second among all United States destinations in TripAdvisor's 2008 Travelers' Choice Destination Awards.
-The unblemished natural scenery owes much of its preservation to the highly restrictive development plans enforced in Big Sur; no billboards or advertisements are permitted along the highway and signage for businesses must be modestly scaled and of a rural nature conforming to the Big Sur region.
+The unblemished natural scenery owes much of its preservation to the highly restrictive development plans enforced in Big Sur; no billboards or advertisements are permitted along the highway and signs for businesses must be modestly scaled and of a rural nature conforming to the Big Sur region.
 The state of California designated the 72 mi section of the highway from Cambria to Carmel Highlands as the first California Scenic Highway in 1965.
 In 1966, First Lady Lady Bird Johnson led the official scenic road designation ceremony at Bixby Creek Bridge.
 In 1996, the road became one of the first designated by the federal government as an "All-American Road" under the National Scenic Byways Program.
 CNN Traveler named McWay Falls as the most beautiful place in California.